imsjp/poe-tools/content/docs/builds/index.md

 The next section of this guide will cover how to install Path of Building and how to import builds with their pastebin links.

+//TODO: Break word blocks into smaller pieces.
+Go through the entire forum post/In-depth "how would I read this guide as a new player".